Man Asks If It Is Wrong To Give His Son's Room To His GF's Son

 His son is away at college and only spends the summers at home.

-OP had been dating his girlfriend for 1.5 years before she and her 5-year-old son moved in with him last month.
-OP has four sons (27, 19, 16, and 13) and a daughter (14).
+OP had been dating his girlfriend for 1.5 years when she and her 5-year-old son moved in last month.
+OP has four sons, ages 27, 19, 16, and 13, plus a 14-year-old daughter.
+He says he convinced her to move in because she’s been struggling financially and refusing help, with plans for her to get back to college.

 OP asks: